qlik-oss/gopherciser/docs/settingup.md

 * `timestamp`: Timestamp in `yyyyMMddhhmmss` format.
 * `uuid`: Generate an uuid.
 * `env`: Retrieve a specific environment variable.
 Takes one argument - the name of the environment variable to expand.
+* `add`: Adds to integer values together and outputs the sum.

 ### Example